 Contact a Los Angeles Orthopedic Surgeon

-Steven W. Meier, MD, is a board-certified surgeon with experience in multiple therapeutic techniques, including exercise programs, rehabilitation, and minimally invasive orthopedic surgery.
+Steven W. Meier, MD, is a board-certified surgeon with experience in multiple therapeutic techniques, including exercise programs, rehabilitation, and minimally invasive orthopedic services and sports medicine, including surgery.
 He is also a world-renown expert in joint preservation and joint preservation surgery.
 If you are suffering from joint degeneration, it is important to get the right treatment.
 Don’t hesitate to contact the orthopedic experts at the LA Joint Preservation Center today.
 You can reach us at 310.736.2793.